Mdm Amidah Binte Rajab

 As I was very eager to start volunteering, I joined three programmes simultaneously; the Mentoring Programme, the Mentally Disadvantaged Outreach Programme (MDOP) and the Changi Service Ambassador programme located at the airport.
 Before I knew it, I began volunteering in the Enriching Lives of Seniors Programme too and all the programmes took up the bulk of my free time as I volunteered up to four times a week.

-I am currently a mentor at Paya Lebar Methodist Girls School and during the sessions, we will engage the students by playing games or carrying out activities such as arts and crafts and storytelling.
+I was a mentor at Paya Lebar Methodist Girls (PLMGS), Greendale Primary, and is currently a mentor in Yishun Primary School.
+During the sessions, we will engage the students by playing games or carrying out activities such as arts and crafts and storytelling.
 As the students see us once a week for three months, many of them fondly call us “grandpa” or “grandma”.
 The students sometimes get too clingy, so I must draw a line to ensure that there is no show of favouritism to be fair to all the students.
 The best memory I have of the mentoring programme is when the students made cards for all of us at the end of the last session.
 It made me feel like it was all worth it.